OCA/e-commerce/website_sale_hide_price/README.rst

   along every website.
 It could be modified the boolean field on the partner to a many2many relation between res_partner and website_website, so that this price-hiding feature might be made website-dependant.
+- This module is incompatible with the website_sale_stock_force_block module because it makes changes to the same attributes in the website_sale.products_add_to_cart template.

 Bug Tracker
 ===========